RAD: How to Apply

 • PSY 101 Introduction to Psychology

-*Students must be eligible to take BIO 175 or must have completed BIO 175 within the past five years with a “C” or better upon entering the RAD program.
-To be eligible, a student is required to have one year of high school biology with a grade of “B” or higher within the past five years; or have taken BIO 101, BIO 107 or BIO 111 with a grade of “C” or higher within the past five years; or have received a passing score on the BIO 175 prerequisite waiver exam within the past five years.
+*Requires one year of high school biology with a grade of "B" or higher within the past five years OR BIO 101, 107, or 111 with a grade of "C" or higher within the past five years OR a passing score on the BIO 175 prerequisite waiver exam within the past five years.

 **All science and math courses must have been taken within five years of application date.